liamhnam/liamhnam/README.md

-##  👋 Hi, I’m @Nemsu
+##  👋 Hi, I’m @tohana
 - 🌱 I’m currently working as a backend developer.
-- 💞️ I’m a part of KojiLab
 - 👯 I’m looking to collaborate with other developers.
 - 🥅 2022 Goals: Learn more, earn more and be a pragmatic programmer!
 - 📫 How to reach me ?
-Here: tedoji2018@gmail.com
+Here: nemsu.tech@gmail.com

 <p>
   <p align="center">